 28. It is OK to be yourself even if people don’t always get you.
 For example, I am hypersensitive to noise and a little neurotic at times.
 My automatic response to loud noise is to cover my ears and cry.
-I have cried at a loud football game, I have cried at a loud pub full of drunk people when I was 3 years old and when I was 23 years old.
-Oh there ain’t no other way because baby, I was born this way!
+I have cried at a loud football game, I had cried at a loud pub full of drunk people when I was 3 years old and when I was 23 years old.
+Oh, there ain’t no other way because baby, I was born this way!

 30. Stick to what you know works for you.
 You could always experiment with new products., and end up spending a significant amount of money OR you could only purchase brands that actually work for you.
 Doing this will allow you to always get the most out of things.
 This applies to pretty much anything in life.

 31. Friends can be unreliable and break your trust.
 This might not come as a surprise, but it’s important to be careful because people who you considered to be good friends can turn out to be shitty in the end.